SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/User Defined APIs/UD_APIs_UserDefinableApiEndpoint.md

 - **SessionConfigPath**: *Optional.* The path to the NATS config file.
 This will by default point to the `SLCloud.xml` file if not filled in.

-- **CredentialsConfigPath**: The path to the credentials used to connect to DataMiner over NATS.
+- **CredentialsConfigPath**: *Optional.* The path to the credentials used to connect to DataMiner over NATS.
+This will point to the default DataMiner credentials file when not filled in.

 - **MessageBrokerTimeOutSeconds**: The time the message broker sending the NATS trigger to SLNet will wait for a response before it times out.
-By default, this is set to 300 seconds (i.e. 5 minutes).
+By default, this is set to 90 seconds (i.e. 1.5 minutes).

+> [!WARNING]
+> When changing the **MessageBrokerTimeOutSeconds** to a value higher than 2 minutes (120 seconds).
+You will also need to increase the time-out set in IIS, see [changing the time-out](#changing-the-time-out).

 For example, this is the default configuration: